 10 tablespoons (142g) salted butter, cut into pieces

 8 ounces (227g / about 2 heaping cups) fresh cranberries

-Preheat oven to 350°F. Drain the canned sweet potatoes, reserving some of the liquid in a measuring cup.
+Preheat oven to 350°F. Drain the canned sweet potatoes, reserving the liquid in a measuring cup.
 In a medium bowl, combine the flour, brown sugar, oats, and cinnamon, and stir until evenly blended.
-Add the butter, and use a pastry knife to cut the butter into the oat mixture until the largest pieces of butter are the size of large peas.
+Add the butter, and use a pastry knife or your fingers to cut the butter into the oat mixture until the largest pieces of butter are the size of large peas.

 In a large bowl, combine the drained sweet potatoes and the cranberries, and toss.
 Add two cups of the oat mixture, and stir well.
-The mixture should coat the sweet potatoes as you toss it.
+The mixture should coat the sweet potatoes as you toss it, and the mixture should appear moist, not dry.
 If it seems dry, you can add some of the reserved canned liquid, a tablespoon at a time.
-The mixture should be moist, but there shouldn’t be any liquid collecting at the bottom of the bowl.
+The mixture should be evenly moist, but there shouldn’t be any liquid collecting at the bottom of the bowl—we usually add 1-3 tablespoons of water.
 Transfer the sweet potato mixture to a 2 1/2-quart baking dish, and spread it evenly in the dish.
 Sprinkle the remaining oat mixture on top of the sweet potatoes.
 Bake uncovered for 35 minutes, until the top is browned and the sides are bubbly.
 Serve hot, and enjoy!

 — To make this vegan, simply use a vegan butter substitute.